buyco/go-portcast-sdk/portcast/docs/BillOfLadingBookmarksApi.md

 [[Back to README]](../README.md)

-## ApiV1EtaBillOfLadingBookmarksBillOfLadingBookmarkIdGet
+## EtaBillOfLadingBookmarksBillOfLadingBookmarkIdGet

-> BookmarkResponse ApiV1EtaBillOfLadingBookmarksBillOfLadingBookmarkIdGet(ctx, billOfLadingBookmarkId).Accept(accept).ContentType(contentType).XApiKey(xApiKey).Execute()
+> BookmarkResponse EtaBillOfLadingBookmarksBillOfLadingBookmarkIdGet(ctx, billOfLadingBookmarkId).Execute()

 Get a particular bill of lading bookmark by ID